Emma Tenayuca: Political involvement

-Another source of Tenayuca's first-hand knowledge of the struggles of working people came from visits as a young child to the Plaza del Zacate, which means a grass plaza, a public square where socialists and anarchists would come to speak and work with families with grievances.
-Because it advocated her passion for minority rights, Tenayuca joined the Communist Party in 1936.
-Then, less than a year later, she was scheduled to speak at a small Communist Party meeting at the Municipal Auditorium permitted by San Antonio Mayor Maury Maverick.
-A crowd of 5,000 attacked the auditorium with bricks and rocks, "huntin' Communists".
+Less than a year later, she was scheduled to speak at a small Communist Party meeting at the Municipal Auditorium permitted by the San Antonio Mayor, Maury Maverick.
+A crowd of 5,000 attacked the auditorium with bricks and rocks "huntin' Communists."
 Police helped Tenayuca escape from the mob, but she was blacklisted and forced to move out of San Antonio.